• 🎓 Education & Media Literacy

-Curated links and classroom-ready resources for teaching verification, lateral reading*, and critical consumption.
+Curated links and classroom-ready resources for teaching verification, lateral reading*, and critical evaluation of online information.

 * Open new tabs and check what trustworthy, independent sources say about the site, author, and claim.